You won’t get rich answering surveys, that’s the honest truth. But you could have fun and earn some extra money in your

 Marketing research companies ask that you provide honest answers and represent the demographic they’re targeting.

-LifePoints is definitely a legitimate survey site and NOT a scam.
+LifePoints is a legitimate survey site and NOT a scam.
 It is the child of a couple of upstanding survey companies—MySurvey and Lightspeed

 The legitimacy of the surveys and payouts is solid and not often complained about.
 They are very responsive to feedback on the Google Play Store, which means they’re listening.

-LifePoints has over 5 million members across 70 countries, so they are popular and just about everywhere.
+LifePoints has over 5 million members across 70 countries, so they are popular just about everywhere.

 How Does LifePoints Work?